Breaking down your budget for fundraising

 In kind contributions

-Many funders will accept in kind contributions as part of the match funding for a grant.
+Although the NCT doesn’t, many funders will accept in kind contributions as part of the match funding for a grant.
 This could include equipment or materials given for free, or expertise or help given as volunteer time.

 You should include any anticipated in kind contributions as part of your income.
 For equipment of materials allocate the actual cost as if you would have had to purchase the item.
 For volunteer time, use an accepted form of calculating value (which is an interesting exercise in itself and shows you just how much people put into your church).